CookiePLMonster/CookiePLMonster.github.io/_mods/m2de/silentpatch.md

 date: 18-06-2020
 ---

+{% comment %}
+{:.disclaimer.info}
-**DISCLAIMER: The following patch has been made with the launch game version in mind, then updated to work with the 18.06 patch.
+The following patch has been made with the launch game version in mind, then updated to work with the 18.06 patch.
 Bugs fixed by SilentPatch may be addressed in an official patch in the nearby future.
 If this happens, this SilentPatch will be updated not to include fixes for those and/or completely deprecated.
-If SilentPatch detects an unknown executable version, it will ask the user if they want to continue using it or not.**
+If SilentPatch detects an unknown executable version, it will ask the user if they want to continue using it or not.

-**You have been warned.**
+{% endcomment %}

 A "quick" patch for Mafia 2: Definitive Edition, resolving one of the high-priority issues with saving for users with non-ASCII user names.
 A bug exclusive to the Definitive Edition makes it impossible to save without making changes to the OS configuration -- this SilentPatch release